SopiMlab/DeepLearningWithAudio/00_introduction/README.md

 ## Registering Azure Lab Service

-click on the registration link that you received in your email
+Click on the **registration link** that you received in your email,

-after registering to the Azure Lab, **My virtual machines** page will apear on your browser
+After registering to the Azure Lab, **My virtual machines** page will apear on your browser,

-click on the **Start** button
+click on the **Start** button,

-Click ‘**Connect**’.
+After the machine is started running, Click on the ‘**Connect**’ button (small computer icon).
 When you log in for the first time you will be asked to set a password to connect to the VM.
 Set up your password.

 ## Student Azure Lab VM Log in

 Go to https://labs.azure.com

-'**Sign in**' with your aalto account
+'**Sign in**' with your aalto account,

-‘**DeepLearning With Audio Lab**’ course environment will appear under '**My virtual machines**' section
+‘**DeepLearning With Audio Lab**’ course environment will appear under '**My virtual machines**' section,

-Click on the **Start** button, if the machine is already running you do not need to
+Click on the **Start** button, if the machine is already running you do not need to,

-Click ‘**Connect**’
+ Click on the ‘**Connect**’ button (small computer icon),

-You will see a pop up with the ssh command line that you need to copy and paste into your terminal to connect to the VM
+You will see a pop up with the ssh command line that you need to copy and paste into your terminal to connect to the VM,

 The command line looks like this :
 **ssh -p 63635 e5132-admin@ml-lab-00cec95c-0f8d-40ef-96bb-8837822e93b6.westeurope.cloudapp.azure.com**

+Open a **Terminal window**, paste the she command line that you copied and click on enter

 ```
 ```